This is the most complete guide that shows you how to start a blog on the WordPress platform.

 - Request indexing of new content

-- Remove content you don’t want shown in search results
+- Remove content you don’t want to be shown in search results

 - Submit XML sitemap